aey76/Traffic-Load-Detection/README.md

 4. See the green bar raise as the traffic load increase and the traffic load history graph updates

 ![](./arts/03_Traffic_High_Load__With_Arrows.png "03")

+---

+5. You can record traffic sessions by pressing the "Start Record" button and reply them later.

+---